 Sexual violence committed against women and girls has been used as a weapon by various armed groups and continues due to a pervasive culture of impunity.
 Despite the establishment of the Special Criminal Court for CAR, perpetrators have not been held accountable.

 In many parts of the country MINUSCA remains the only force capable of maintaining security, but it continues to face critical capacity gaps that impede its ability to consistently uphold its civilian protection mandate.
 Allegations of sexual abuse by UN peacekeepers have further weakened MINUSCA's public reputation.

 The CAR government requires sustained international assistance to uphold its Responsibility to Protect.

-The UN Security Council (UNSC) has passed ten resolutions since October 2013 that emphasize the government's responsibility to protect all populations in CAR, including Resolution 2339 of 27 January 2017, which renewed sanctions and an arms embargo until 31 January 2018.
+The UN Security Council (UNSC) has passed eleven resolutions since October 2013 that emphasize the government's responsibility to protect all populations in CAR, including Resolution 2339 of 27 January 2017, which renewed sanctions and an arms embargo until 31 January 2018.

 In response to the recent resurgence of violence, on 6 October the UN Special Adviser on the Prevention of Genocide, Adama Dieng, undertook a 5-day visit to CAR.
 The UN Secretary-General also visited CAR from 24-27 October, ahead of MINUSCA's mandate renewal.